Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Results and discussion

-In the fitting process, the average transverse momentum $\langle p_t\rangle$, the number $n_s$ of participant partons, and the final-state temperature $T_0=T$ of emission source are abstracted.
-With the values of $\langle p_t\rangle$ and $n_s$, the average transverse momentum $\langle p_T\rangle$ and initial-state temperature $T_i$ are obtained naturally.
-To obtain an obvious trend of $T_0$, let $n$ in the Tsallis-Levy function~\cite{29} be fixed.
-In addition, $E_1$ in Eq.
-(10) is abstracted as a parameter.
-In Table 1, we list the values of these parameters and $\chi^2$/ndof.
-One can see that the fitting results are in agreement with the experimental data.
+In the fitting process, the average transverse momentum $\langle p_t\rangle$ contributed by participant partons, the number $n_s$ of participant partons, and the effective temperature $T$ of the emission source are extracted.
+With the values of $\langle p_t\rangle$ and $n_s$, the average transverse momentum $\langle p_T\rangle$ of final-state particles and the initial-state temperature $T_i$ of the emission source are obtained naturally.
+To obtain $T_0$ more conveniently, we take $n=40$ ($q=1.025$) in the Tsallis-Levy function~\cite{29}.
+Here, $T_0\approx T$ in the function for the small system $\gamma p$ or $ep$ process in which the effect of collective flow is neglected.
+In addition, $E_1=0.938$ GeV in Eq.
+(10).
+In Table 1, we list the values of free parameters $\langle p_t\rangle$ and $n_s$, derived parameter $T_i$, and $\chi^2$/ndof for the fit of Erlang distribution, as well as the values of free parameter $T$ and $\chi^2$/ndof for the fit of Tsallis-Levy function.

-Similar to Figure 1, Figure 2 presents the differential cross-section, $d\sigma/d|t|$, in $|t|$ of (a, d, e) $\gamma p \rightarrow \eta p$ and (b, c) $\gamma p \rightarrow \eta^0 p$ produced at (a) NINA~\cite{35}, (b) CEA~\cite{36}, (c) SLAC~\cite{37}, (d) DESY~\cite{38}, and (e) WLS~\cite{39} at (a) $W=$ 2.36, 2.551 GeV, in (b) 2.694 GeV $< W <$ 3.084 GeV, at (c) $E_\gamma=$ 6 GeV, at (d) $W=$ 2.895, 3.484 GeV, and at (e) $W=$ 2.895, 3.986 GeV.
+Similar to Figure 1, Figure 2 presents the differential cross-section, $d\sigma/d|t|$, in $|t|$ of (a, d, e) $\gamma p \rightarrow \eta p$ and (b, c) $\gamma p \rightarrow \eta^0 p$ produced at (a) NINA~\cite{35}, (b) CEA~\cite{36}, (c) SLAC~\cite{37}, (d) DESY~\cite{38}, and (e) WLS~\cite{39} at (a) $W=$ 2.36, 2.551 GeV, in (b) 2.694 GeV $< W <$ 3.084 GeV, at (c) $E_\gamma=$ 6 GeV, (d) $W=$ 2.895, 3.484 GeV, and (e) $W=$ 2.895, 3.986 GeV.
 The symbols in Figure 2 represent the experimental data.
-The black solid curves and black dashed curves are the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function respectively.
+The black solid and dashed curves are the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function, respectively.
 The values of parameters and $\chi^2$/ndof are listed in Table 1.
-It is clear that the statistical results are in agreement with the experimental data roughly.
+One can see that the statistical results are in approximate agreement with the experimental data.